 Baker also saw things this way, as his remarks to the Soviet leadership on February 9 demonstrate.
 His whole pitch to the Soviets about why the reunified German state should be allowed to stay in NATO-about why it was in their interest that the NATO system, extended to include the new Germany, should remain intact-was rooted in this kind of thinking.
 "If Germany is neutral," he told Gorbachev, "it does not mean it will not be militaristic.
 Quite the opposite, it could very well decide to create its own nuclear potential instead of relying on American nuclear deterrent forces."
 He had made the same point to Shevardnadze earlier that day.
-Gorbachev took the point.
+And Gorbachev took the point.
 The Soviets, he said, did not "really want to see a replay of Versailles, where the Germans were able to arm themselves."
-He agreed that the best way to keep things under control was to make sure "that Germany is contained within European structures."
-He therefore considered Baker's approach "very realistic."110
+And he agreed that the best way to keep things under control was to make sure "that Germany is contained within European structures."
+He therefore considered Baker's approach "very realistic."
+119

 How then is the question of whether the Soviets were deliberately misled to be answered?
-The basic conclusion here is that there is no evidence that the U.S. and German governments did not intend to honor the February assurances at the time they were given; it was only later, in July, that Baker came to the conclusion that the East European countries might eventually become part of NATO.
-It would be a mistake, however, to attribute that shift in policy to a desire to dominate Europe as a kind of end in itself, and one of the most interesting things about the new evidence is the light it throws on the thinking that lay at the heart of the Bush administration's European policy in 1990-that is, on why it came to the conclusion that stability depended on maintaining a U.S. military presence in Europe.
-"As I looked forward," Scowcroft later recalled, "I thought that the U.S. having troops on the ground in Europe was the best kind of security for preserving the Atlantic alliance, and I thought that was critical, not just because of the Soviet Union."111 The U.S. presence, as key officials saw it, had a much broader function.
-The system could be stable, in their view, only if the United States stood "between Germany and Russia in central Europe";
+The basic conclusion here is that there is no evidence that the U.S and German governments did not intend to honor the February assurances at the time they were given; it was only later, in July, that Baker came to the conclusion that the East European countries might eventually become part of NATO.
+But it would be a mistake to attribute that shift in policy to a desire to dominate Europe as a kind of end in itself, and one of the most interesting things about the new evidence is the light it throws on the thinking that lay at the heart of the Bush administration's European policy in 1990-that is, on why it came to the conclusion that stability depended on maintaining a U.S. military presence in Europe.
+"As I looked forward," Scowcroft later recalled, "I thought that the U.S. having troops on the ground in Europe was the best kind of security for preserving